Related ToolsSuperhumanMailchimpCustomerHubspot

 1. Choosing Based on AI Hype Rather Than Use Case

-I see this constantly: teams adopt Superhuman when they actually need Customer.io, or vice versa.
-The AI features may be impressive, but if the tool doesn’t match your primary workflow, you won’t use it effectively.
+Teams adopt Superhuman when they actually need Customer.io, or vice versa.
+The AI features are impressive, but if the tool does not match your primary workflow, you will not use it effectively.

 2. Underestimating the Learning Curve